Compare Dental Crown Types

 This is the most budget conscious offering, and still widely used.
 Generally these have a shorter lifespan because they wear down over time.
 Because the surface is slightly softer, it loses its shine over time.

-These crowns can be fitted in one appointment and are made directly onto the tooth, by Dr Ian.
+These crowns can be fitted in one appointment and are made directly onto the tooth.
 This means you’re not waiting for something to come back from a laboratory.

 Combination – Porcelain-to-Metal